 Learn To Recognize the Symptoms

 It’s normal to feel sad, lonely, or not like yourself, especially during times of high stress, but if you have these feelings most of the time and can’t seem to remember what it was like to feel otherwise, you may be living with high-functioning depression.
-If you are experiencing any of the signs listed above, or just want to talk through your feelings with a licensed therapist, Dr. Blair is available to listen.
+If you are experiencing any of the signs listed above, or just want to talk through your feelings with a licensed psychologist, Dr. Blair is available to listen.

-Unique to Blair Wellness Group is our concierge-style therapy that allows our clients to benefit from a personalized approach to care without having to rely on using insurance or having mental health records on file.
+Unique to Blair Wellness Group is our concierge-style treatment that allows our clients to benefit from a personalized approach to care without having to rely on using insurance or having mental health records on file.
 Included in this pay-as-you-go feature is the ability to schedule lunchtime, evening, and weekend appointments, as well as have direct access to Dr. Blair, 7 days a week.

 For your safety and convenience, we are happy to announce that we are now offering teletherapy and online sessions.
 Whether you schedule your appointment to be in person, over the phone, or online, you can expect the same high level of service our clients have come to expect from our highly-regarded treatment center and from Dr. Blair.
 If you have questions or would like more information, please contact us or request an appointment today.